-It might seem to be an obvious thing, but if you saw the statistics you would be shocked to realize that so many companies get stuck even before they start using manufacturing software.
+It might seem obvious, but if you saw the statistics, you would be shocked to realize that so many companies get stuck even before they start using manufacturing software.
 Endless discussions, analyses and consultations will get you nowhere.
-Majority of failures result from not taking action.
-Start using some kind of manufacturing software at your production instead of planning forever and doing things on paper, in theory.
-With manufacturing software such as Prodio, where you can easily set up a computer at the production hall and prepare the first production order in less than 15 minutes it is possible.
-Once you start using the system you can adjust things and make necessary changes.
-There might be something in the discussion phase which seems hard but in practice with manufacturing software system it will be easy.
-Even the larger companies considering the purchase of an ERP manufacturing system should start from sharing Google docs at the production hall or system such as Prodio, to know exactly what they need.
-When at the later stage they opt for a more complicated system their needs are precise (they often say: “we need something like Prodio with additional functions and extra integrations).
+The majority of failures result from not taking action.
+Start using some manufacturing software at your production instead of planning forever and doing things on paper, in theory.
+With manufacturing software such as Prodio, where you can easily set up a computer at the production hall and prepare the first production order in less than 15 minutes, it is possible.
+Once you start using the system, you can adjust things and make necessary changes.
+There might be something in the discussion phase that seems hard, but it will be easy in practice with manufacturing software systems.
+Even the larger companies considering purchasing an ERP manufacturing system should start by sharing Google docs at the production hall or system such as Prodio, to know exactly what they need.
+Then, when they opt for a more complicated system at the later stage, their needs are precise (they often say: “we need something like Prodio with additional functions and extra integrations).

 2. Keep it as simple as possible

 There are many manufacturing companies where all the scheduling is in the form of a paper notebook.
-Suddenly they decide to implement a manufacturing software system and wish to have all integrations possible: inventory, orders, accounting, advanced statistics and analyses.
+Suddenly they decide to implement production management software and wish to have all integrations possible: inventory, orders, accounting, advanced statistics and analyses.
 It is a sure way to a massive failure because it is too big of a milestone.
-Imagine that you have just taken up running and after one week signed up for a marathon.
-The best way to do it is to make baby steps: one computer at the production hall, simple product (without separate operations, machines or shifts).
-It is enough to have at first three or four operations in the system for people to use the computer and register production.
-Slowly your workers will get familiar with the manufacturing system and then you will be able to add more details.
-If you do everything at once you will be overwhelmed with the amount of data to be put into the system.
+Imagine that you have just taken up running and, after one week, signed up for a marathon.
+The best way to do it is to take baby steps: one computer at the production hall, simple product (without separate operations, machines or shifts).
+It is enough to have three or four operations in the system for people to use the computer and register production.
+Slowly your workers will get familiar with the manufacturing system, and then you will add more details.
+If you do everything at once, you will be overwhelmed with the amount of data to be put into the system.
 The staff might also protest and panic when confronted with many new tasks and technical details.
 It won’t make any sense.
 The point is for the team to start using a manufacturing software system and learn its functions step by step in a friendly way.
-It is important that your workers understand that manufacturing software system can be really easy and helpful and then when they get used to working with such system you can add more elements and functions.
+Your workers must understand that manufacturing software systems can be straightforward and helpful, and then when they get used to working with such systems, you can add more elements and functions.

 3. Manufacturing software system – don’t start a revolution

-If you are after changes in your small business don’t try to force them by employing a new manufacturing software system.
-Many company owners decide to kick start some major changes and reorganize the whole business using manufacturing software as a trigger for the whole process.
+If you are after changes in your small business, don’t try to force them by employing a new manufacturing software system.
+Many company owners decide to kick start some major changes and reorganize the whole business using manufacturing software to trigger the whole process.
 They wish to alter the old ways of data collection, order registration, all production procedures.
-This approach won’t work, because it is very difficult to work on two independent projects simultaneously.
-As a result there are too many changing ideas on how the production should be organized and the new manufacturing software system fails to catch up with them.
-People become more and more confused and stressed and the prospect of working with a new program is daunting.
+This approach won’t work because it is challenging to work on two independent projects simultaneously.
+As a result, there are too many changing ideas on how the product should be organized and the new manufacturing software system fails to catch up with them.
+People become more and more confused and stressed, and the prospect of working with a new program is daunting.
 Everybody feels discouraged even before they start using the system.
-It is better to take your old cork board with a production schedule or the notebook where the orders are noted and try to translate these simple processes into your new manufacturing software.
-Let the data become digitized, so you can see all correlations in your computer.
-Try planning things online and then when your database is ready you can start to think about improvements and more advanced options.
+It is better to take your old corkboard with a production schedule or the notebook where the orders are noted and try to translate these simple processes into your new manufacturing software.
+Let the data become digitized so that you can see all correlations on your computer.
+Try planning things online, and then when your database is ready, you can start to think about improvements and more advanced options.

 4. Find the right balance

-- When you wish to collect a huge amount of data it is a time-consuming process for your workers as they would have to check in/out, click, etc. all the time.
+- When you wish to collect a huge amount of data, it is a time-consuming process for your workers as they would have to clock in/out, click, etc., all the time.
 Their reaction is not hard to predict.
-They will either feel that too much time is wasted on monitoring and registering, leaving them with not enough hours to do the job, or that a new manufacturing software system is introduced as a sophisticated form of slavery.
+They will either feel that too much time is wasted on monitoring and registering, leaving them with insufficient hours to do the job, or that a new manufacturing software system is introduced as a sophisticated form of slavery.
 The owner can’t be trusting them if he wishes for such extensive control.
-Naturally they will try to boycott the implementation.
+So, naturally, they will try to boycott the implementation.